WikiGap: Promoting Epistemic Equity by Surfacing Knowledge Gaps Between English Wikipedia and other Language Editions

+\paragraph{Future Work.} Building on our discussion of pluralistic LLM interfaces, future work could extend \textsc{WikiGap}'s design principles to other multilingual information-sharing platforms.
+Prior work shows that platforms such as Twitter and Flickr also exhibit substantial cross-lingual divergence in how events, entities, and cultural topics are discussed \citep{Graham02102014, mendelsohn2023bridging,10.1504/IJWBC.2010.033753,10.1145/1753326.1753472}.
+Applying \textsc{WikiGap} could help users interpret how narratives differ across languages and communities beyond Wikipedia.
+Extending this approach across platforms would also inform the design of more culturally aware LLM interfaces, reinforcing our broader argument that pluralistic system design can mitigate the homogenizing effects of consolidated AI infrastructures.

 \textsc{WikiGap} contends with longstanding structural inequalities in Wikipedia by enabling readers to access cross-lingual facts directly within the English interface.
 Through a novel combination of fact-centric text comparison \citep[\textsc{InfoGap};][]{samir-etal-2024-locating} based on LLMs \cite{min2023factscore} and user-centered design, the system unobtrusively displays knowledge missing due to linguistic and editorial asymmetries.
 Our evaluation shows that \textsc{WikiGap} not only improves usability and fact-finding efficiency, but also fosters greater awareness of cultural variation and the limitations of assuming English Wikipedia as a default knowledge base.
 By surfacing multilingual content in context, \textsc{WikiGap} connects readers with perspectives on topics that are situated outside of the Anglosphere, connections that were previously occluded by the hegemonic dominance of English Wikipedia \citep[][Chapter 3]{kumar2021digital}.
 This work demonstrates how augmentative tools can shift reader practices and challenge epistemic assumptions, paving the way for more inclusive, transparent, and culturally grounded knowledge infrastructures.

-\begin{acks} ChatGPT was utilized to generate code snippets and to assist in refining the grammar and writing style of this work.
-All AI-generated content was reviewed and edited by the authors to ensure accuracy and adherence to academic standards.
-This work was funded, in part, by the Vector Institute for AI, Canada CIFAR AI Chairs program, Accelerate Foundation Models Research Program Award from Microsoft, and an NSERC discovery grant \end{acks}
+This paper examines how interface design can challenge the English-as-superset assumption by making multilingual knowledge differences visible to readers during everyday Wikipedia use.